shuqingzai/carbon/README.md

 carbon.Now().ToTimeString() // 13:14:15
 // Return datetime of today in a given timezone carbon.Now(carbon.NewYork).ToDateTimeString() // 2020-08-05 13:14:15
-// Return timestamp with second of today carbon.Now().Timestamp() // 1596604455
+// Return timestamp with second precision of today carbon.Now().Timestamp() // 1596604455
-// Return timestamp with millisecond of today carbon.Now().TimestampMilli() // 1596604455999
+// Return timestamp with millisecond precision of today carbon.Now().TimestampMilli() // 1596604455999
-// Return timestamp with microsecond of today carbon.Now().TimestampMicro() // 1596604455999999
+// Return timestamp with microsecond precision of today carbon.Now().TimestampMicro() // 1596604455999999
-// Return timestamp with nanosecond of today carbon.Now().TimestampNano() // 1596604455999999999
+// Return timestamp with nanosecond precision of today carbon.Now().TimestampNano() // 1596604455999999999

 // Return datetime of yesterday